What is Corporate Governance? Definition, Principles & Importance

 1. Board of Directors

-The role of the board of directors in corporate governance is important as it establishes the company’s strategies, hires executives, supervises the administration, handles risks, and ensures it adheres to the laws and business ethics.
-They also play a significant role in decision-making, risk management, and ensuring the company’s operations are in line with its strategic direction.
+In corporate governance, the board of directors sets the company’s strategies, appoints executives, and monitors administration.
+It handles risks and ensures the company follows laws and business ethics.
+They also help with decision-making, risk management, and aligning operations with strategic costs.

 2. Shareholders and Stakeholders

-Shareholders make key decisions on important matters such as the election of directors and also have the power to influence the company’s direction through voting and meetings.
-Stakeholders such as employees, customers, and society influence how the company balances profit with responsibility.
-Their interests and concerns are also considered in the company’s decision-making processes, especially those that affect the community and the environment.
+Shareholders decide on important matters such as electing directors.
+They also influence the company’s direction through voting and meetings.
+Stakeholders influence how a company balances profit with responsibility.

 3. Management